 Tailored detection based on application traffic patterns

-AWS Shield Advanced provides customized detection based on traffic patterns to your protected Elastic IP address, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator or Amazon Route 53 resources.
-Using additional region- and resource-specific monitoring techniques, AWS Shield Advanced detects and alerts you of smaller DDoS attacks.
-AWS Shield Advanced also detects application layer attacks like HTTP floods or DNS query floods by baselining traffic on your application and identifying anomalies.
+AWS Shield Advanced provides customized detection based on traffic patterns to your protected Elastic IP address, ELB, CloudFront, Global Accelerator, and Route 53 resources.
+Using additional region- and resource-specific monitoring techniques, Shield Advanced detects and alerts you of smaller DDoS attacks.
+Shield Advanced also detects application layer attacks such as HTTP floods or DNS query floods by baselining traffic on your application and identifying anomalies.

 AWS Shield Advanced uses the health of your applications to improve responsiveness and accuracy in attack detection and mitigation.
-You can define a health check in Amazon Route 53 and then associate it with a resource that is protected by Shield Advanced through the console or API.
+You can define a health check in Route 53 and associate it with a resource that is protected by Shield Advanced through the console or API.
 This allows Shield Advanced to detect attacks impacting the health of your application more quickly and at lower traffic thresholds, improving the DDoS resiliency of your application and preventing false positive notifications.
-Resource health status will also be available to the DDoS response team so that they can appropriately prioritize response to unhealthy applications first.
-You can apply health-based detection to all resource types that Shield Advanced supports: Elastic IP, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, or Amazon Route 53.
+Resource health status is also available to the SRT so they can appropriately prioritize response to unhealthy applications.
+You can apply health-based detection to all resource types that Shield Advanced supports: Elastic IP, ELB, CloudFront, Global Accelerator, and Route 53.

 Advanced attack mitigation

-AWS Shield Advanced provides more sophisticated automatic mitigations for attacks targeting your applications running on protected Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 resources.
-Using advanced routing techniques, AWS Shield Advanced automatically deploys additional mitigation capacity to protect your application against DDoS attacks.
-For customers with Business or Enterprise support, the AWS DDoS Response Team (DRT) also applies manual mitigations for more complex and sophisticated DDoS attacks that might be unique to your application.
-For application layer attacks, you can use AWS WAF at no additional charge for AWS Shield Advanced protected resources to set up proactive rules like rate based blocking to automatically block web requests from attacking source IP Addresses, or respond immediately to incidents as they happen.
-You can also engage directly with the DRT to place custom AWS WAF rules on your behalf in response to an application layer DDoS attack.
-The DRT will diagnose the attack and, with your permission, can apply mitigations on your behalf, reducing the amount of time your applications might be impacted by an ongoing DDoS attack.
+AWS Shield Advanced provides more sophisticated automatic mitigations for attacks targeting your applications running on protected EC2, ELB, CloudFront, Global Accelerator, and Route 53 resources.
+Using advanced routing techniques, Shield Advanced automatically deploys additional mitigation capacity to protect your application against DDoS attacks.
+For customers with Business or Enterprise support, the SRT also applies manual mitigations for more complex and sophisticated DDoS attacks that might be unique to your application.
+For application layer attacks, you can use AWS WAF at no additional charge for resources protected by Shield Advanced to set up proactive rules (such as rate-based blocking to automatically block web requests from attacking source IP addresses) or respond immediately to incidents as they happen.
+You can also engage directly with the SRT to place custom AWS WAF rules on your behalf in response to an application layer DDoS attack.
+The SRT will diagnose the attack and, with your permission, apply mitigations on your behalf, reducing the amount of time your applications might be impacted by an ongoing DDoS attack.

 Proactive event response

-AWS Shield Advanced offers proactive engagement from the DDoS Response Team (DRT) when a DDoS event is detected.
-When you enable proactive engagement, the DRT will directly contact you if an Amazon Route 53 health check associated with your protected resource becomes unhealthy during a DDoS event.
+AWS Shield Advanced offers proactive engagement from the SRT when a DDoS event is detected.
+When you activate proactive engagement, the SRT will directly contact you if a Route 53 health check associated with your protected resource becomes unhealthy during a DDoS event.
 This allows you to engage with experts more quickly when the availability of your application is affected by a suspected attack.
 You can receive proactive engagement for network layer and transport layer events on Elastic IP addresses and Global Accelerator accelerators, and for application layer attacks on CloudFront distributions and Application Load Balancers.